hydro-informatics/hydro-informatics.github.io/_build/html/_sources/geopy/use-qgis.md

 ### Create a Point Shapefile

 Start with loading a satellite and a street basemap (see above) in the layers pane.
 Zoom on Central Europe, and roughly locate Stuttgart in Southwest Germany.
 Find the heavily impaired Neckar River and move in upstream direction, pass the cities of Esslingen and Plochingen until you get to the confluence of the Neckar and the Fils rivers.
 From there, follow the Fils River in upstream direction for a couple of 100 meters and locate the PEGELHAUS (i.e., a gauging station at the Fils River).
-To facilitate finding the gauging station in the future, we will now create a point shapefile:
+To facilitate finding the gauging station in the future, we will now create a point shapefile.

+<iframe width="720" height="405" src="https://youtu.be/k2LqPM6wicA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<p>Sebastian Schwindt<a href="https://www.youtube.com/channel/UCGOMSGRrW5eLHiMn5Dfp7WQ">@ Hydro-Morphodynamics channel on YouTube</a>.</p>

 * Go to **Layer** > **Create Layer** > **New Shapefile Layer**
   * Define a filename (e.g., **gauges.shp** - may not be longer than 13 characters), for instance, in a folder called *qgis-exercise*.